Skip to main content Skip to footer

 Try monday work management

-A solid project description hits eight core components that address what approvers care about most.
+A brilliant project description hits eight core components that address what approvers care about most.
 Each element strengthens your case and answers stakeholder questions before they ask.
-Together, these components create a narrative that shows both strategic value and operational readiness.

-How to write a project description in seven steps
+How to write a project description

-Step 1: research stakeholder priorities
+Step 1: Research stakeholder priorities

 Identify key decision-makers and understand their strategic goals before writing.
 This research ensures you address the specific concerns of decision-makers.
 What matters most to your CFO differs significantly from your operations director’s priorities.

-Step 2: define objectives
+Step 2: Define objectives

 Translate business needs into specific project goals.
 Describe the desired end-state with measurable objectives that contribute to your company’s mission.
 Transform vague goals into specific targets like “reduce processing time by 20%.”

-Step 3: map scope and deliverables
+Step 3: Map scope and deliverables

 Draw clear project boundaries by listing concrete project deliverables, the actual items, software, or reports you’ll produce.
 Call out what’s out of scope to manage expectations and prevent misalignment.

-Step 4: create realistic timelines
+Step 4: Create realistic timelines

 Estimate work duration and sequence it logically.
 Build a high-level schedule with buffers for unexpected delays, it shows stakeholders you’ve planned for the real world.

-Step 5: calculate resource needs
+Step 5: Calculate resource needs

 Translate scope and timeline into resource requirements.
 Figure out the budget, headcount, and capabilities you need, make sure your request covers the work without padding.

-Step 6: establish success criteria
+Step 6: Establish success criteria

 Define metrics that validate the project’s impact.
 Pick trackable, relevant KPIs that let stakeholders evaluate ROI.

-Step 7: review and optimize for approval
+Step 7: Feview and optimize for approval

-Refine your description based on feedback from trusted peers or mentors.
+Finally, refine your description based on feedback from trusted peers or mentors.
 Check tone, alignment with approval criteria, and completeness before you submit.

 team planning board monday

-Three project description formats for maximum impact
+Project description formats for maximum impact

 Executive summary format